 Queen sized hammocks

-Queen sized hammocks are usually more than large enough for two average sized adults.
-Hammock are 69 inches wide X 79 inches long.
+Queen-sized hammocks are usually more than large enough for two average-sized adults.
+A hammock is 69 inches wide X 79 inches long.

 Note when choosing your hammock